 If Wernicke’s encephalopathy is caught early enough, it may be possible to prevent the onset of Korsakoff syndrome.
-Thiamine levels need to be brought back up to normal through oral supplements or injectable thiamine.
-In addition to thiamine, other vitamins, magnesium, fluids, and a nutritious and balanced diet can also help to address symptoms of wet brain.
+Thiamine levels need to be brought back up—often via parenteral thiamine administration—in advance of nutritional replenishment.1,4,6 After initiating thiamine replacement, other vitamins, magnesium, fluids, and a nutritious and balanced diet can also augment recovery.

-It is essential to remain abstinent from alcohol to keep thiamine levels normal and prevent further brain damage.
+It is essential to remain abstinent from alcohol to prevent additional neurological decline.
 After a detox protocol helps a person become physically stable without alcohol, an addiction treatment program can provide the tools to minimize relapse and sustain recovery.
 Therapy, counseling, and support groups can teach individuals healthy coping and stress management skills that are imperative to recovery.
 Behavioral therapies help individuals to better understand why they drink and what they can do going forward to deal with issues in healthier ways.

-Symptoms of wet brain can be managed and may slowly improve with long-term sobriety, proper nutrition, and continued care.
+Symptoms of wet brain can be managed and may slowly improve with long-term sobriety, continued vitamin supplementation, proper nutrition, and continued care.
 Korsakoff syndrome may be avoided altogether with preventative measures and quick treatment once Wernicke’s encephalopathy is diagnosed.
-Once Korsakoff syndrome sets in, however, ongoing medical and mental health support is vital to manage the symptoms and treat the disorder on a long-term basis.
+Once Korsakoff syndrome arises, however, ongoing medical and mental health support may be vital to manage the symptoms and treat the disorder on a long-term basis.